daviskeene/KTeach/README.md

 KTeach is designed to be a simple web application running on a Kotlin powered web API.
 Using kTor, Google Cloud and other services, I plan on making an application with basic user authentication, an interface for both students and teachers, and a way for teachers to push out code and for sudents to submit it.

+For more information, the code is (going to be) well documented, and my overall design process will be recorded in the seperate DEVELOPMENT.md file.